-- 190 Global Titans (.5) This spring seminar allows students enrolled in the Global Titans First-year Experience to continue their cohort experience.
-Prerequisite: Admission into the Global Titans FYE and the fall Global Titans Gateway 100 section and instructor permission.
-Offered each spring. - 222/322 International Human Rights: An Introduction (AV) In this course, we will examine some of the basic theories that have defined the study of human rights and then explore issues involving rights violations as they involve mass violence, poverty, and inaccessibility to basic health care.
+- 222/322 International Human Rights: An Introduction (AV, G) In this course we will examine some of the basic theories that have defined the study of human rights and then explore issues involving rights violations as they involve mass violence, poverty, and inaccessibility to basic health care.
 We also investigate international efforts to redress human rights abuses such as the workings of truth and reconciliation commissions and international criminal courts.
-Offered every other year. - 240 Thinking Globally: An Introduction (G) An examination from a global perspective of the major forces that have shaped and continue to influence our world.
-The course does not attempt exhaustive coverage of global issues, rather provides an interpretive framework and context for understanding those issues.
-Offered each spring. - 260/360 Contemporary Global Cinema This course is designed to compare and contrast examples of global cinema as an art form that facilitates critical thought about the attitudes, philosophies, values, and lifestyles portrayed onscreen with particular attention paid to gender, sexuality, race/ethnicity, and class.
-Students will view international films from the 21st century and examine them as aesthetic and cultural texts.
-Courses taught in English; films shown will have English subtitles.
-Offered occasionally. - 270 Special Topic An interdisciplinary course with variable content depending on the particular aspects of the international experience selected for study.
+Offered alternate years. - 240 Thinking Globally: An Introduction (CHC, G) An examination of the changing forces, processes, and dynamics that have shaped our world.
+It explores how the world is interconnected through complex flows of people, technologies, goods, money, and cultures, providing an interpretive framework and historical context to understanding globalization in our modern world.
+Offered annually. - 260/360 Global Cinema (IT, G) This course is designed to compare and contrast examples of global cinema as a cultural practice that facilitates conversations about attitudes, philosophies, values, and lifestyles portrayed onscreen.
+The focus is on ideas, globalization or modernity for example, and how these ideas change over time.
+Course is taught in English; films are shown in their original version with English subtitles.
+A substantial research paper or project is required for INST 360.
+Offered in alternate years. - 270 Special Topic An interdisciplinary course with variable content depending on the particular aspects of the international experience selected for study.
 Emphasis may be directed towards a country, region or theme.
 See current Program of Classes to determine if this course fulfills general education requirements.
+Offered occasionally. - 330 The Legacy of the Spanish Civil War (IT, G) (Cross-listed with SPAN 330) This class explores the legacy of the Spanish Civil War (1936-39) analyzing the complex and nuanced relationship between history and memory, and how contemporary Spanish society has dealt with the historical trauma of the civil war, the dictatorship that ensued, and the negotiated transition to democracy in the late 1970s.
 Offered occasionally. - 370 Special Topic An examination at the advanced level of selected international topics not covered in international studies courses.
 Course content varies depending upon the topic, which may be directed toward a country, region or theme.
 See current Program of Classes to determine if this course fulfills general education requirements.
 Offered occasionally. - 373 Education and International Development (CSI, G, W) Throughout the world, enhanced educational opportunity has been viewed as an important means of improving people's lives.
 This assumption will be examined by analyzing educational policies in Asia, Latin America, and Africa.
 Specific topics that will be covered include literacy, student protest, and the educational treatment of girls, indigenous peoples, street children, child refugees, and child laborers.
-Offered in alternate May Terms. - 397 Internship Supervised experiential learning for students in International Studies.
+Offered in alternate years.

+- 397 Internship Supervised experiential learning for students in International Studies.
 A substantial written project is required.
 Other requirements and placement to be specified in the internship learning contract.
 Course will not count towards the major or minor in International Studies.
 Prerequisites: Junior or senior standing and consent of Director of International Studies.
 Offered as needed. - 450 Special Project A major original research project developed and implemented in consultation with a faculty mentor.
 Particularly appropriate for qualified students seeking to graduate with Research Honors.
 Prerequisite: Consent of Director of International Studies.
-Offered as needed.

-488 Senior Seminar (W) An advanced analysis of a particular topic in international studies through a seminar format.
+Offered as needed. - 488 Senior Seminar (W) An advanced analysis of a particular topic in international studies through a seminar format.
 Each student researches and writes a substantial paper which involves a detailed and original examination of an international issue or which focuses on a country or region.
-Offered each spring.
+Offered annually.